House Democrats threaten White House with subpoena for Ukraine documents

 “I have also been made aware that Committee staff has been sending intimidating communications to career Department professionals, who have specifically asked for Committee communications to be channeled through the Bureau of Legislative Affairs, as is customary," he wrote in a Tuesday letter to House Foreign Affairs Committee Chairman Eliot Engel, D-N.Y.
 "Let me be clear: I will not tolerate such tactics, and I will use all means at my disposal to prevent and expose any attempts to intimidate the dedicated professionals whom I am proud to lead and serve alongside at the Department of State.”

-In the wake of Pompeo's pushback, a deposition that was expected to take place before two congressional panels Wednesday with former U.S. ambassador to Ukraine Marie Yovanovitch was delayed by a week.
+In the wake of Pompeo's pushback, a deposition that was expected to take place before two congressional panels Wednesday with the former U.S. ambassador to Ukraine, Marie Yovanovitch was delayed by a week.

 The former U.S. envoy to Ukraine, Kurt Volker, who resigned his post last week, however, will testify before Congress on Thursday, as originally scheduled.

-At Pelosi’s direction, Democrats have focused their impeachment inquiry on the whistleblower’s complaint that was made public last week regarding the phone call President Donald Trump had with his Ukrainian counterpart over the summer.
+At Pelosi’s direction, Democrats have focused their impeachment inquiry on the whistleblower’s complaint that was made public last week regarding the phone call Trump had with his Ukrainian counterpart over the summer.

 Pompeo admitted Wednesday morning — after it had been reported by multiple news outlets — that he was on that July phone call.